Irrgh/rloc/README.md

 Filtering by type can be done with `rloc [file-extension]`.

 If your project has a `.gitignore` it will automatically also ignore all **folders** listed.
 Other `.gitignore` matching features not supported for now.
+The `.git` directory is also ignored by default.